lsndr/weak-identity-map/README.md

 Returns the number of values in the `WeakIdentityMap` object.

-> :warning: Number of values is not precise due to nature of `FinalizationRegistry` object.

 #### set(any, object): this

 The `set()` method adds or updates an element with a specified key and an object to a `WeakIdentityMap` object.